 While travellers from all around the world have to put their dream trip to Canada on hold, we Canadians have a unique opportunity to be able to explore one of the world’s most magical destinations, right here in our backyard.
 Perhaps that is why our national anthem starts with “O Canada?”
-Which is why we want to share with you these 22 Canadian Eco Tour Adventures that are sure to be unforgettable experiences for your family.
+This is why we want to share with you these 23 Canadian Eco Tour Adventures that are sure to be unforgettable experiences for your family.

 Is Ecotourism Popular in Canada?